Experience-Monks/math-as-code/README.md

 ## pipes

 Pipe symbols, known as *bars*, can mean different things depending on the context.
 Below are three common uses: [absolute](#absolute), [Euclidean norm](#euclidean-norm), and [determinant](#determinant).

+These three features all describe the *length* of an object.

 #### absolute